What is the Average Cost of College for 2025?

-To understand the average college tuition and costs for 2022-2023, it’s important to highlight not only tuition, but room and board, books and supplies, transportation, and other related college expenses.
+To understand the average college tuition and costs for 2025, it’s important to understand that the average cost of attendance not only includes tuition, but also housing and food, books and supplies, transportation, and other related college expenses.

-The following statistics represent the true cost of college for different school types:
+The following statistics from College Board represent the true cost of college for different school types:

 Factors in Current Cost of College